 The New York Times just ran a poignant article titled “Has Opioid Abuse Affected You?
-Reader’s Respond,” in which they surveyed readers about the real-life devastating affects of this growing epidemic.
-Parents and children of people addicted to painkillers and/or heroin as well as those in active addiction as well as recovery weighed in – and the result was pretty powerful.
+Reader’s Respond,” in which they surveyed readers about the real-life devastating effects of this growing epidemic.
+Parents and children of people addicted to painkillers and/or heroin, as well as those in active addiction as well as recovery, weighed in – and the result was pretty powerful.

 Here are some quotes from the article – do any of these resonate with you?

 A parent’s perspective: “Seven rehabs, suboxone, doctors, methadone clinics, money, money, money that you do not have but you would sell your soul to get.
 Begging God to get through to him as I age early.
 Why?” — Karen, 54, Yardley, Pa.

 A child’s perspective: “My mother was a chronic heroin user while my father was in jail for small crimes and different drug offenses.
 My grandparents went to court to gain custody of my twin sister and me.
 I always wonder what life would have been like if opioids didn’t take over my mother’s life.” — David, Millersville, Pa.

 Someone in recovery: “I started taking painkillers when I was 19.
 I went to the dentist one day for a toothache and was prescribed Vicodin.
 After that first one, I was hooked.
 Then one day a friend introduced me to heroin.
 I started stealing from my family, and they pressed charges on me.
 I thank God every day because I’m alive today.” — Carla Goff, Shelby, Ohio